BVLtd/PID-Symbols-BritishStandard/README.md

-Black & Veatch Standard P&ID symbols based on the British Standard 1646-3 1984
+P&ID symbols based on the British Standard
 ============================

 The files published herewith are intended to provide a basis for developing a set of P&ID symbols based on the British Standard (1646 Part 3 dated 1984).
 This set includes only the current symbols used by Black & Veatch Limited in the UK for water industry related project work.
 The attached files will allow a user to import the symbol artwork and create symbol components within the MicroStation environment.
 Below is an explanation for each file type being published herewith: